Rayanworkout/Email-Spam-Detector/README.md

 pip install -r requirements.txt
 ```

+## Usage

 If you just want to run the model without training it, you can use the model that I trained.

-There is some boilerplate code inside `main.py` to show basic usage of the model.
+There is some boilerplate code inside `example_usages/main.py` to show basic usage of the model.
 Note that some abstraction is made inside spam_detector.py to make it easier to use the model.

 ```python
 from spam_detector import SpamDetector